Nacro: Criminal Record Support Service

+Housing and housing support

-Since 1966, Nacro has developed specialist housing knowledge and expertise in delivering housing solutions for vulnerable groups.
+Since 1966, Nacro has developed supported housing services, delivering housing solutions for people experiencing homelessness, prison leavers and others requiring housing support.
 This includes people that have experienced homelessness due to challenges in the housing market, prison leavers, and people who need extra support.

-In June 2018, Nacro took over delivery of the Bail Accommodation and Support Service (BASS) from Home Group, formerly Stonham Home Group.
-Commissioned by the Ministry of Justice, BASS gives people who are eligible to be released from prison or bailed from court somewhere stable to live and the support they need to move on to an independent, crime-free future.
+In June 2018, Nacro took over delivery of the Bail Accommodation and Support Service (BASS), later renamed the Community Accommodation Service (CAS-2) from Home Group, formerly Stonham Home Group.
+Commissioned by the Ministry of Justice, CAS-2 gives people who are eligible to be released from prison, or bailed from court, temporary accommodation and support for eligible people released from prison or granted bail.

-In 2021 Nacro introduced the Lincolnshire Nest, a specialised service providing accommodation with support to young people with complex needs or young families, aged 16 and 17, and care leavers up to 21, across Lincolnshire.
+In 2021 Nacro started running Lincolnshire NEST (Nacro Education Support and Transition), a specialised service providing accommodation with support to young people with complex needs or young families, aged 16 and 17, and care leavers up to 21, across Lincolnshire.
+Since then Nacro has started running other NEST services in Essex and London.

 Nacro Education Centres

-Nacro Education is rated Ofsted Good and provides pre-vocational and vocational study programmes, GCSE courses and employment preparation programmes for people aged 14–18 across 13 education centres in England.
-In 2021, 75% of all Nacro study programme learners achieved passes in their courses, achieving multiple qualifications.
-This is above the current national benchmark of 71%.
+Nacro Education is rated Ofsted Good and provides pre-vocational, vocational and GCSE programmes, GCSE courses and employment preparation programmes for people aged 14–18 across 11 education centres in England, including Totton College.

-In 2015, Nacro also took over the running of Totton College, saving them from severe financial difficulty, with the aim of making Totton College a vocational centre of excellence.

 Totton College also provide various apprenticeship programmes across Southampton, using their facilities for teaching practical lessons in hair and beauty, photography, music and more.
-The college also has a "Skills for Life" provision, educating students with complex learning and mental difficulties.
+The college also has a "Skills for Life" provision, providing specialist education for learners with additional educational needs.